Aditi22Bansal/SkillConnect/README.md

 ## 💼 SkillConnect

 **SkillConnect** is a skill-based collaboration platform that enables users to post, discover, and apply for projects based on their skills and interests.
-Designed with an intuitive JavaFX GUI, it facilitates smooth communication and collaboration among students and project creators.
+The platform serves as a project management system where admins/organizations can post projects requiring specific skills, and volunteers can apply to contribute their expertise.
+The application features a dual-role system (Admin and Volunteer) with distinct dashboards, real-time chat functionality, and a comprehensive project management workflow.
+Designed with an intuitive JavaFX GUI, it facilitates smooth communication and collaboration among volunteers and project creators.

 ---